Director of Postgraduate Studies for the School of English Literature, Language and Linguistics

 Co-ordinator of the Northern Bridge doctoral funding competition for the School of English Literature, Language and Linguistics.

-I specialise in modern and contemporary literature and critical theory, particularly trauma studies, memory studies, gender studies, and psychoanalysis.
+I specialise in modern and contemporary literature and critical theory, particularly trauma studies and memory studies.
 More recently, I have developed interests in the medical humanities and in literature and human rights.